Review: Oedipus with Mark Strong and Lesley Manville at Wyndham’s Theatre

 In Robert Icke‘s interpretation, Oedipus is a modern day politican who, Obama-like, promises to be truthful and transparent- and means it.
 We meet him on election night, and await his almost certain victory in real time, as a clock counts down the seconds to the result.
 This is unbearably tense because the time is just a little less than the length of the play, which is without an interval, and which we are pretty sure will end badly

 Everything takes place in one indoor location, the election campaign headquarters.
-As well as a workplace, it also is the place where Oedipus’ family live.
+As well as a workplace, it is also the place where Oedipus’ family live.
 Hildegard Bechtler‘s clean, shiny, white set suggests both a modern office and the temporariness of life, which is an on-going theme of the play.
 As time ticks away, so the furnishings are gradually removed.

 Oedipus’ mother Merope has something important to tell him.
 We suspect what this will be, but he keeps putting her off.
 She is played by June Watson as a world-weary but steely old woman.
 Meanwhile, we get hints of political intrigue when we meet Oedipus’ close advisor Creon, his brother-in-law, played with a certain shiftiness and exasperation by Michael Gould.
 Oedipus doesn’t trust him, partly because Tiresias has predicted Creon will become leader, and partly because, unlike him, Creon sees the potential dangers of transparency.